Posts Tagged ‘rails’

 It’s definitely possible to get a 2x speedup over MRI and retain full compatibility - Jruby and YARV have shown us that.
 Maybe it’s possible to get a 3x or 4x broad-based speedup with a seriously optimised codebase.
 And sure, a few specific functions can probably be sped up even more.

 Extraordinary claims require extraordinary proof.
 But what do we get?
 A couple of benchmarks running in isolation.
 Who knows what they actually are, how tuned they are, whether they’re capable of doing anything other than running those benchmarks fast (I doubt it).
 No source.
 No timetable for the source, or anything else.
-Hell, it’s not open source anyway.

 The bloggers say “this is not ready yet but when it is ..
 WOW!”.
 They’re missing the point.
 Until this thing is actually running Ruby, it’s not Ruby.
 Benchmarks on a system which isn’t a full implementation of Ruby are utterly worthless.
 I can write some routine which messes around with arrays in C which is a hundred times faster than Ruby.
 I might even be able to stick a parser on the front which accepts ruby-like input and then runs it a hundred times faster.
 Who cares?
 If it’s not a full implementation of Ruby, it’s not Ruby.
 Ruby is a very hard language to implement, it’s full of nuance and syntax which is very programmer-friendly but very speed-unfriendly.
-Until you factor all of that in, these benchmarks ain’t worth jack shit.
+Until you factor all of that in, these benchmarks ain’t worth jack.

-I have problems with the whole premise of OODBs, at least as they apply in web applications.
+I actually have problems with the whole premise of OODBs, at least as they apply in web applications.
 Great, you can persist your Ruby objects directly into the OODB.
 What happens when you want to access them from, say, anywhere else?
 What if you want to integrate an erlang XMPP server?
 What if you need Apache to reach into it?
 What if you want to write emails straight into it, or read them straight out?
 What if you want to do absolutely anything at all which isn’t a part of some huge monolithic stack?
 Web applications are all about well-defined protocols, standard formats, and because of those, heterogeneous servers working in unison.
 I’ve heard OODBs have some benefits in scientific and other niche uses, but web applications are about the most mixed environment imaginable.
-If using an OODB is the answer, what the hell was the question?
+If using an OODB is the answer, what was the question?

 Oh, you think I’m just an RDBMS-addicted luddite?
-Hell no. I eagerly follow and embrace advances in non-relational database technology - just look around this site, where I talk about being one of the first (crazy) people to press Couch DB into semi-production use, using TokyoCabinet and Rinda/Tuplespace for distributed hashtables, and how I’d much rather write a map/reduce function than a stupid, ugly, undistributable slow JOIN.
+Hell no. I eagerly follow and embrace advances in non-relational database technology – just look around this site, where I talk about being one of the first (crazy) people to press Couch DB into semi-production use, using TokyoCabinet and Rinda/Tuplespace for distributed hashtables, and how I’d much rather write a map/reduce function than a stupid, ugly, undistributable slow JOIN.
 But OODBs?
 Give me a break.
-There’s a reason the first thing any Zope developer does is get rid of ZODB.

 But oh no. Show them one bullshit-laden presentation and the entire Rails community is champing at the bit and selling both kidneys to ditch all previous Ruby implementations and everything they thought they knew about the persistence layer and embrace some questionable closed-source vapourware, from the guys who brought you that previous world-storming web framework Seaside.
 What’s that, you’ve never heard of Seaside?
 I wonder why.